 In the EYFS children begin to develop their understanding of computing by using programmable robots, which allow them to create simple sets of instructions to programme the device to move to different destinations.

-In KS1 children develop their understanding of coding and programming and begin to use a variety of resources including code.org, Tynker and Scratch Junior.
+In KS1, children develop their understanding of coding and programming and begin to use a variety of resources including code.org, Tynker and Scratch Junior.
 These programmes allow the children to complete tasks to write code and programme as well as developing their understanding of debugging and how to make the programmes work correctly.
-Children also begin to develop their digital literacy skills as they are introduced to programmes including Google documents, which they use to copy and paste images and text as well as developing their ability to type.
+Children also begin to develop their digital literacy skills as they are introduced to programmes including Microsoft Word, which they use to copy and paste images and text as well as developing their ability to type.

-In KS2 children further their computational thinking and understanding by continuing to use code.org.
-More able children are introduced to Scratch; this program enables pupils to create interactive programs such as stories, quizzes, animations and games.
+In KS2 children further their computational thinking and understanding by continuing to use code.org and being introduced to Scratch; this program enables the children to create interactive programs such as stories, quizzes, animations and games.
 They will also begin using Turtle Academy which introduces them to writing their own lines of code.
 Children will also develop their digital literacy by continuing to use Microsoft Word and learning how to use Microsoft PowerPoint.

-Children across all key stages are exposed to a range of technology including: iPads, Chromebooks and the use of interactive boards in each classroom.
+Children across all key stages are exposed to a range of technology including: iPads, laptops and the use of interactive boards in each classroom.
 This allows the children to develop their knowledge and skills of using different equipment for different purposes and outcomes.
-Teachers also use the BT Barefoot resources to support their teaching.
-Children across all key stages are taught internet safety through a variety of teaching strategies, this is unit of work is completed in the first half term of the Autumn term by all year groups, and is referred back to at the beginning of every computing lesson.
+Teachers also use the BT Barefoot and Teach Computing resources to support their teaching.

 We know it is successful because our children are becoming confident users of a wide range of hardware and software.
-The children will be digitally literate and able to join the rest of the world on its digital platform, equipped, not only with the skills and knowledge to use technology effectively and for their own benefit, but more importantly – safely.
-The biggest impact we would like on our children is that they understand how to use the internet safely and securely, knowing how to keep themselves safe online.
+The children are digitally literate and able to join the rest of the world on its digital platform, equipped, not only with the skills and knowledge to use technology effectively and for their own benefit, but more importantly – safely.
+The biggest impact we have for our children is that they understand how to use the internet safely and securely, knowing how to keep themselves safe online.